thecsw/komi/README.md

 - `IsClosed()` will return true if the pool has gracefully shutdown.
 - `JobsCompleted()` will return the number of jobs this pool has completed.
 - `JobsWaiting()` will return the number of jobs waiting in queue and currently in-work.
+- `JobsSucceeded()` will return the number of jobs completed with a non-nil errors.
 - `Name()` will return the pool's name (defaults to `Komi 🍡 `).

 ## Settings